RainbowHackerHorse/vzvol/docs/README.md

 ## Help

 ```
-virtbox-zvol is a shell script designed to help automate the process of
+vzvol is a shell script designed to help automate the process of
 creating a ZFS zvol for use as a storage unit for virtualization, or testing.
 vzvol was originally created to allow you to back a light .VMDK with a zvol for
 use with VirtualBox, however additional functionality has been added over time to